Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

     action->doAction();
 }
 ```
 This is because C++ considers `ThorsAnvil::UP<Derived1>`, `ThorsAnvil::UP<Derived2>` and `ThorsAnvil::UP<Base>` are three distinct classes that are unrelated.
-As this kind of pointer usage is rather inherent in how C++ is used the smart pointer needs to be designed for this use case.
+As this kind of pointer usage is inherent in how C++ is used, the smart pointer must be designed for this use case.

-To solve this we need to allow different types of smart pointer be constructed from other types of smart pointer, but only where the inclosed types are related.
+To solve this, we need to allow different types of smart pointers to be constructed from other types of smart pointers, but only where the enclosed types are related.

-Derived Smart Pointer transfer
+#### Derived Smart Pointer transfer
 ```c
 namespace ThorsAnvil
 {